 leaked word of the ID cards to the press, thereby

-goading his 7th Army superiors into removing the files
+goading 7th Army officials into removing the files

 from the mill in May.
 In reality, there was no press

 coverage until October of that year -- and Thomas had nothing to do with it, as he conceded in a sworn court affidavit.
 Military records say the 7th Army "abandoned" the Nazi ID cards, leaving them at the paper mill as the unit moved to

 another part of Germany.
 If not for the persistence of mill manager Huber and

 the arrival of the 3rd Army months later, the documents

 might never have been preserved.
 The NY Times and London